felixlopz/hubrise-test-task/content/apps/foodpanda/en/connect-hubrise.md

 - The URL of your foodpanda store(s) you wish to connect.
 - Your HubRise account and location ids.

+HubRise will then contact foodpanda on your behalf to establish the connection and get you ready to receive orders in one business day.

 ## Connect the foodpanda Bridge to HubRise

 ---